WUSTL-B34R5HELL/Bootcamp/reverse-engineering/README.md

 # Reverse Engineering
-This document contains challenges meant to go along with the PowerPoint presentation on Web Security
+This document contains challenges meant to go along with the video presentation on reverse engineering

 ## Setup
 ```